CristinaRuth/cristina-ruth/src/drafts/ideas.md

 1. Do not burn bridges.
 1. 3 Keys to Building Performant Teams
 1. 5 Steps to Get That Hacktoberfest Shirt
+1. pave your way to better developer estimates